Approved by the Board of Directors: November 2017, with updates from changes in recent practice, agreed with the Directors' Faith & Worship Committee.

 Year Clergy Team

-Year 11: Pastor Bruno Kondabeka, Chichester Family Church
+Year 11: Pastor Bruno Kondabeka, Revelation Family Church

-Year 10: Reverend Jo King, St Thomas a'Becket's Church, Pagham
+Year 10: Reverend Jo King, Holy Cross, North Bersted

 Year 9: Mr Andy Morgan, Young People’s Worker, Chichester Baptist Church

-Year 8: Reverend Sheila Higgins, The Parish of Aldingbourne, Barnham & Eastergate
+Year 8: Reverend Sheila Higgins, Aldingbourne, Barnham & Eastergate Parish

-Weekly worship materials contain suggested readings, prayers and ideas for reflection.
+The Connect programme materials contain suggested readings, prayers, film links and ideas for reflection.
 These offer suggestions and staff should feel free to develop worship that is imaginative and relevant to the needs of their group.
-Another worship resource available to staff is the Reboo web material: http://www.reboo.co.uk/ Teachers will find that pupils respond to worship in a variety of ways.
+Teachers will find that pupils respond to worship in a variety of ways.
 While some will find it familiar and meaningful, others may be less responsive.
 It is important to provide opportunity for worship in a positive and supportive environment.
 People cannot be compelled to worship and the integrity of pupils and staff should be respected at all times.
 However, it is also clear that pupils respond more positively to worship time when is presented well.
 Tutors should make time for worship a regular, and therefore expected part of the pattern in tutorial activities.
 Pupils will relate better to the opportunity of worship through the establishment of a familiar routine.
+There is an expectation that each day pupils are given an opportunity for reflection and prayer as a daily entitlement.

 Tutors will develop their own routines but a suggested starting point might be: